6400 W Del Rio St, Chandler, AZ 85226

 I was fortunate to grow up in a religious community where I could sing in the choir, serve others, and learn integrity, charity, and many other values and concepts I apply in my life today.
 Eventually I found that my conscience wouldn’t allow me to continue in that community and I spent the following decade without a spiritual community, missing what I had lost.

 My partner Mikaela and I found VUU in 2020.
 We knew almost immediately that we were in the right place, and amazed that we hadn’t found this community sooner.
 Both of us started volunteering wherever we could.
 Since joining, I rebuilt the VUU.org website as the Congregation’s Webmaster, served on the Capital Planning Committee, and Tech Booth Team.
 I was honored to be a mentor for the Coming of Age program, and a Parent Assistant for the High School Class.
 I have participated in Sanctuary Cleanup Days, helped with the garden, sung with the choir, attended countless social gatherings and other activities.
+I even spoke in a few Sunday services.
 It has been a busy few years!

 We are raising an energetic teen and preteen (Tessa and Will) that attend VUU as often as they can, given our split custody with their mom.